mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 cd project01
 rpp config --data ./data --temp_directory `pwd`
 ```
 Notice: In order to speed up testing you should not have too many DICOM files in the data directory.
 You can also specify a subset of the folders in the data directory if you use double quotes (prevents the shell from interpreting your path) and the special characters '*' and '[]'.
-For example you can select all sub-folders in ./data that start with 006\* to 009\* with `--data \"./data/00[6-9]\*\"` (double quotes are important here to prevent the shell from replacing the value prematurely).
+For example you can select all sub-folders in ./data that start with 006 up to and including 009 with `--data \"./data/00[6-9]\*\"` (double quotes are important here to prevent the shell from replacing the value prematurely).

 Use the status command to see the current settings of your project.
 This call will simply print out the hidden config file in the .rpp directory (need to do more work to make this sub-command more useful).
 ```